“Nuclear Bubble Wrap reminds me of Ween and The Flaming Lips. They have a more psychedelic sound than any other geeky band I’ve heard.” -Fandomania

 Plays guitar, bass, keyboards, and sometimes plays the drums with his feet.
 Has the knowledge of one of those computer hackers in the sci-fi movies.
 Can probably outdrink you.

 Plays bass.
-Has another band called Regdar and the Fighters in which he sings about fight clubs and time travelling girlfriends.
+His other creative outlets include his bands Regdar and the Fighters and Lipstick, in which he sings about fight clubs and time travelling girlfriends.